-- Submit, at least annually, Authority executivea risk-based internal Audit Plan for review to Authority executive management.
-The risk-based internal Audit Plan will also be submitted to the Audit Committee for review and forwarded to the Board for approval. - Communicate to the Audit Committee and Authority executive management the impact of resource limitations on the Audit Plan, if applicable. - Review and adjust the nature of the internal Audit Plan, as necessary, in response to changes in the Authority's business risks, operations, programs, systems, and controls. - The Audit Plan may be adjusted to accommodate for special requests by the Audit Committee or Authority management.
+- Submit, at least annually, Authority executive risk-based internal Audit Plan for review to Authority executive management.
+The risk-based internal Audit Plan will also be submitted to the Audit Committee for review and forwarded to the Board for approval. - Communicate to the Audit Committee and Authority executive management the impact of resource limitations on the Audit Plan, if applicable. - Communicate any If, during an audit, the auditor becomes aware of fraud or illegal acts that or indications of such acts the Cehief Auditor becomes aware of that could affect the Authority. the The Chief Auditor shall report the irregularities to the Chair of the Audit Committee, the General Counsel, and the President/Chief Executive Officer.
+Where one or more of the aforementioned persons is or is believed to be a responsible or culpable party, the Chief Auditor shall report the matter to the full Board in Closed Session called for that purpose in accordance with the requirements of the Ralph M. Brown Act. - Review and adjust the nature of the internal Audit Plan, as necessary, in response to changes in the Authority's business risks, operations, programs, systems, and controls. - The Audit Plan may be adjusted to accommodate for special requests by the Audit Committee or Authority management.